-The Company is a party to a lawsuit filed in January 2000 by its former President, Director and Chief Financial Officer, William P. Spencer.
-The Parties have mutually resolved their disputes with each other and have dismissed all pending claims against one another and have entered into a confidential settlement agreement.
+The Company was a party to a lawsuit filed in January 2000 by its former President, Director and Chief Financial Officer, William P. Spencer.
+In November 2001, the Parties mutually resolved their disputes with each other, dismissed all pending claims against one another and entered into a confidential settlement agreement.

 The Company is a plaintiff in an anti-trust lawsuit against several manufacturers of vitamins and other raw materials purchased by the Company.
 Other similarly situated companies have filed a number of similar lawsuits against some or all of the same manufacturers.
-The Company's lawsuit has been consolidated with some of the others and is captioned In re: Vitamin Antitrust Litigation, and is pending in U.S. District Court in Washington D.C.
-One or more consumer class actions have also been filed against some or all of the same defendants, and at least one of these is presently in a settlement process.
-The Company brought its own action to insure it understood what actually occurred.
-To date the Company has received \$416,000 in settlement payments from certain defendants.
-There can be no assurance the claims will be resolved, or, if they are, that it will result in a material benefit to the Company.
+The Company's lawsuit was consolidated with other plaintiffs and captioned In re: Vitamin Antitrust Litigation.
+This lawsuit is pending in the U.S. District Court in Washington D.C.
+Settlement payments received by the company of \$0 and \$226,000 are included in Other Income for the six months ending December 31, 2001 and 2000, respectively.
+Subsequent to December 31, 2001, the Company received a settlement payment of approximately \$1.0 million in this proceeding.
+There can be no assurance the remaining claims will be resolved, or, if they are, that they will result in a material benefit to the Company.